A Note From The Human Translator

 He offered a snort of contempt.
 "Those 'v'thorbles go galloping around the universe putting on a fine show of bravado, but for every one of them there are eight poor riv'Agna who have to pick up the pieces.
 If you seriously intend to enroll, look at being on the Staff, or at worst one of the groundside specialties.
 There's where your future lies."

-"What is going on here, Third Degree?"
+"What is going on here, Fourth Degree?"
 We were interrupted by someone wearing Staff trim and Ki collar tabs.

-The Third Degree reacted if he'd been stung; snapping to rigid attention and offering a hasty tail wave.
+The Fourth Degree reacted if he'd been stung; snapping to rigid attention and offering a hasty tail wave.
 "I was just answering a few questions about the Service, sir."

 That one looked me over with a disdainful ear twitch.
 "You have more important things to do than gossiping with younglings, mister.
 You need to get on with your duties."